Beat Licensing Explained

 With a non-exclusive license, you get 0% publishing rights.
 So the owner (creator/producer) of the Beat must be Credited and informed.
-For Example, if you upload track to Spotify, so in preferences alongside the Artist Name you should include Producer “Fenixprod”.
-Also it should be credited in the song Credits like “Produced by Fenixprod”.
+For Example, if you upload tracks to Spotify, so in preferences, alongside the Artist Name, you should include Producer “Fenixprod”.
+Also, it should be credited in the song Credits like “Produced by Fenixprod”.

 Copyright of Exclusive Beats

 Producers differ in how they define ‘Exclusive.’
 In our case, we always ask to execute a 50/50 split-sheet and we retain copyright ownership over the music we created.
 (The way it should)

 We negotiate a fair split of publishing rights with the artist (or their representatives) and work together with the artists to maximize the song’s potential.
 As that would benefit us both.

 Some of the terms in an exclusive license can be discussed or negotiated, as we always advise artists to contact the producer first before purchasing an exclusive license.